zotya/eea.sparql/eea/sparql/README.txt

     >>> browser.open(portal_url)

 -*- extra stuff goes here -*-
-The SPARQL content type
+The Sparql content type
 ===============================

-In this section we are tesing the SPARQL content type by performing basic operations like adding, updadating and deleting SPARQL content items.
+In this section we are tesing the Sparql content type by performing basic operations like adding, updadating and deleting Sparql content items.

-Adding a new SPARQL content item
+Adding a new Sparql content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.